 As an oil, myrtle is known for its fresh and sweet scent.
 No wonder it can be found in so many natural perfumes and soaps.
-But beyond its smell, myrtle oil can benefit you in these seven ways.
+But beyond its smell, myrtle oil can benefit you in these 7 ways.

 1. Repels Mosquitos

-During the summer, dealing mosquitos can be a pain.
-Instead of using harsh chemicals products, reach for myrtle oil.
+During the summer, dealing with mosquitos can be a pain.
+Instead of using harsh chemical products, reach for myrtle oil.
 It can repel those pesky blood-suckers, according to a study in the Journal of Arthropod-Borne Diseases.
 This is especially useful if you’re in an area that’s prone to malaria and other mosquito-borne diseases.

 2. Treats Bacterial Vaginosis

 Myrtle essential oil has potent anti-bacterial properties.
 It can even treat an infection of the vulva and vagina known as bacterial vaginosis or vaginitis.